 Kirkman was taken over by Collard, who became part of the Chappell group, and Chappell pianos were later made by Kemble.
 In the early 1900s, the Belgian crest and motto “L’union fait la force” was associated with “The Cramer Agencies”, which (as well as Cramer) began to take over such old names as Brinsmead, Dale Forty, Dussek, Cavendish, George Russell, Metzler, Saville, and Justin Browne.
 The making of Cramer pianos, in turn, was later taken over by Kemble, a little-known name to the public until modern times, while Saville’s retail firm adopted the Cramer name.
 Kemble have made pianos for the trade under many other names, including Barnes, Bijou, Boyd, Brinsmead, Chappell, Cramer, D’Almaine, Dresdner, Firth, Higgins, Minx, Osbert, Regent, Renn, Rogers, Rogers Eungblut, Saville, Sebastian, Shenstone, Squire, and Stiles.
 Identical models may appear with most of these names.
 I have no evidence to connect them with the much earlier firm of George Kemble.

-This is a family tree of some of the London piano firms, which ends with Kemble and, inevitably, the Japanese firm of Yamaha, whose excellence is difficult to ignore.
-They took over and supported the Kemble factory for many years, but it closed in 2009, the dying breath of the long line of British piano factories, leaving only a few small workshops producing small numbers, such as
+This is a kind of family tree of some of the big London piano names, which ends with Kemble and, inevitably, the Japanese firm of Yamaha, whose excellence is difficult to ignore.
+They took over and supported the Kemble factory for many years, but it closed in 2009, the dying breath of the long line of British piano factories, leaving only a few smaller workshops producing small numbers, such as

 Abbott Adam Addison Adlam Alexander Allen Alsop Anderson Aston Astor Backers Ball Bainbridge Baker Ball Banger Banister Barnes Barry Bart Barton Barry Bateman Bates Baudin Bavink Bazzoni Beale Beck Bell Betts Beyer Biggs Bilton Birchall Blackman Blair Blanckart Bland Blumer Blunt Boag Boosey Booth Borrell Botcherby Bown Brace Brackley Brenner Briggs Broadwood Broderip Brown Bruce Bryan Bryson Buchan Buchinger Buckinger Buckwell Buntebart Buntlebart Burdon Bury Butcher Butt Calder Card Carter Celson Challen Challoner Chapman Chappell Chew Child Claggett Clementi Cocks Collard Cons Cooper Corri Corrie Corsby Coston Cramer Crang Creber Culliford Cumming Curtis Dale D'Almaine Darling Davidson Davies Davis Day Dean Dearlove Delvaux Demoline DeMonti Dettmer Dierkes Dieskes Diether Dimoline Dittmer Dockree Dodd Donaldson Done Donner Dove Dover Downing Duff Duncan Duncombe Dunn Eavestaff Edwards Elston Elwick Emeny England Erard Erat Evans Eveleigh Evenden Ewer Fairn Falkner Farlow Faulkner Fearn Fellows Fenton Fentum Fletcher Flight Forster Foster Frecker Froeschle Furber Gahusac Galloway Ganer Gange Garbutt Garcka Garland Garlick Garrett Geib Gerber Gerock Gibson Gilchrist Gilkes Gillespy Glanville Goodlad Gormon Goulding Gray Greaves Green Greenhill Greenwood Grosjean Gunther Haig Haines Halliday Haltzburgh Hamilton Hammond Hancock Hannan Hardy Harris Harrison Harrod Hart Harwood Hasler Hatley Haward Hawes Haxby Henderson Herock Herron Hicks Higginbotham Hilberg Hill Hills Hingston Hitchcock Hobart Hodsoll Holland Hollaway Hollister Holmes Holst Hopkins Hopkinson Horwood Hudden Huggett Hulton Hyde Ibbertson Ibbetson Indermaur Jackson Jacobs Johanning Jones Kauffman Kearsing Keith Kemp Kennedy Key King Kirckman Kirkman Lancashire Lavenu Lawson Leslie Lethbridge Leukfeld Light Lindsay Lloyd Loeschman Loeschmann Loesehman Longman Lowe Lyon Lyster Marshall Martin Masterman May Mayhew Mayor McCarthy McFadyen Metzler Meyer Migley Miles Miller Millhouse Mills Milne Mirrlees Mitchell Monro Monzani Moore Morrison Mott Motts Muff Napier Nicholas Noble Norris Nutting Otten Owen Owencroft Pace Paine Panormo Pape Parratt Pearson Percival Perenelle Perkins Pether Phillips Phipps Pikeling Pinnock Platts Pohlmann Porter Potter Powell Power Preston Price Pringle Prowse Pynock Rathmacher Reading Regent Reid Roalfe Roberts Robertson Robinson Roe Rolfe Rose Round Rowlstone Rudall Rutter Sabin Sandbach Schaepe Schwieso Sclettar Scott Searle Shade Sharp Shaw Shudi Simpson Skerratt Skillern Smart Smith Spratt Stanley Steed Steven Stodart Straight Stretch Stumpff Sykes Tabel Tarry Tate Taylor Thomas Thompson Tobin Tolley Tomkinson Tomkison Tompkinson Toulmin Tschudi Tubbs Turner Turton Veck Vernon Vince Waite Wales Walker Waller Walter Ward Ware Warren Watlen Watts Webb Weir Weller Weller Wessel White Whitaker Whittaker Wigley Wilkinson Williams Willis Wolfenden Wood Woodham Woodward Woolley Wornum Wrede Wrede Wright Zerbin Zumpe.